hendrikp/Plugin_SDK/readme.md

 Installation / Integration
 ==========================
-Extract the files to your CryEngine SDK Folder so that the Code and BinXX/Plugins directories match up.
+Use the installer or extract the files to your CryEngine SDK Folder so that the Code and BinXX/Plugins directories match up.

 Developers
 ----------